dgdguk/drs/README.md

 # Usage

-For general usage, there is only one function to consider
+For general use, there is only one function to consider

 ```python
 def drs(